 I was born in Newcastle Upon Tyne (England) in the 70's.
 My Mother, who had a long standing interest in fine art, took me to the great historical institutions of London, including the British Museum and V&A, where I was overwhelmed by the vast displays.
 For me these collections highlight important associations that concern location, commemoration and the souvenir.

 Whilst visiting Córdoba, Spain during Semana Santa I became fascinated by the decorated Passos and started looking at Byzantine Madonna and child groups as well as sculptures of saints and monarchy.
 I became interested in the concealment of their bodies in patterned robes, jewels and gowns.
 The fabric seeming to frame their faces and protruding hands.
-This eventually led to the idea of sleeping or resting bodies encased in and protected by patterned blankets and wrappings.
+This eventually led to the idea of resting bodies, both encased in and protected by patterned wrappings.
 Porcelain, terracotta and vitreous slips create an exquisite textural finish to these works, with dribbles of glaze and flashes of gold to accentuate their rich qualities.

 The sleeping figures are flat-backed wall-mounted sculptures.
 The form of a body is cocooned in densely patterned fabrics.
 Finding new ways to apply colour and experiment with the versatility of slip and glaze application as well as combining printmaking techniques is quite a driving force.
 I find clay to be the most versatile material and well suited to the expression of my ideas.

 I have used images from school archives directly as surface design.
 Additionally, I have incorporated my own sketches drawn from this bygone photography.